dglai/minigun/README.md

 # MiniGun: Light-weight GPU kernel interface for graph operations

-The project is heavily influenced by the Gunrock project.
-The goal is to define a general kernel library that can cover a wide range of graph operations.
+The project is heavily influenced by the [Gunrock project](https://github.com/gunrock/gunrock).
+The goal is to define a general kernel library that can cover a wide range of graph operations used in [DGL](https://github.com/dmlc/dgl).

-Roadmap:
+Current roadmap:
 - [x] Port basic advance operator (all edge policy).
-- [ ] Port advance operator with dynamic frontiers.
+- [x] Port advance operator with dynamic frontiers.
 - [ ] Port more advance kernel policies
   - [ ] TWC
   - [ ] Inbound edge partition
-  - [ ] outbound edge partition
+  - [x] outbound edge partition
-- [ ] CPU implementation for advance
+- [x] CPU implementation for advance
-- [ ] Integration with DGL
+- [x] Integration with DGL
 - [ ] Filter

 ## Build